brianpurkiss/site-checklist/checklist-launching.md

 * Credit link in the footer or on the about page

-# Just before going live and while going live
+# Just before going live & while going live

 * Ensure all plugins/modules/etc are up to date
-* Ensure contact forms function and are sent to the client's email address and submit complete information
+* Ensure contact forms and newsletter signup forms function and are sent to the client's email address and submit complete information
-* Ensure Newsletter signup forms function
 * Backup site theme, database, etc
 * Run a [broken link checker](https://validator.w3.org/checklink)
 * If payments are taken, verify test mode is turned off and actual payments go through